 - Final thoughts

 The football season is well underway.
-September marked the return of the Champions League and Europa League, which means your entire week is now sorted out.
+September marks the return of the Champions League and Europa League, which means your entire sports calendar is now sorted out.

 Weekends are for domestic competitions like the Premier League, Serie A, and La Liga.
 As for Tuesdays and Wednesdays, those are reserved for Europe’s premier tournament.
 And you conclude the games with some good old Europa League football on Thursdays.